tcjdesign/dockerfiles/rpi-grovepi/README.md

 #rpi-grovepi
 Raspberry Pi with a GrovePi Docker container

+Do the following on your Raspberry Pi Docker host before running the container:
 1 - Download and flash the Raspberry Pi with HypriotOS from https://hypriot.com/

 2 - Install i2c-tools and raspi-config with apt